AkshathaSingh/AkshathaSingh.github.io/_posts/2020-11-19-3 things to know about the-'Data-Analyst'-Job-Market.md

 ![industry.PNG]({{site.baseurl}}/images/industry.PNG)

--The above plot shows the top 10 industries who posted most number of data analyst jobs.
+* The above plot shows the top 10 industries who posted most number of data analyst jobs.
 A majority of data analyst jobs are posted by ‘IT Services’, ‘Staffing and Outsourcing’, ‘Health care services and Hospitals’ and ‘Consulting’ industries.

 ![sector.PNG]({{site.baseurl}}/images/sector.PNG)

--From the plot we can see the distribution of different sectors offering data analyst jobs.
+* From the plot we can see the distribution of different sectors offering data analyst jobs.
 ‘Information Technology’, ‘Business Services’.
 ‘Finance’, and ‘Healthcare’ are the top sectors hiring data analysts.

 **2. Which state has more Data Analyst opportunities and a high Average Salary?**